1954 National Service riots: Spontaneous response to particular events

 In addition, miscommunication and translation regarding the term "National Service" resulted in adverse sentiments among these Chinese Middle School students for it was mistranslated as minzhong fuwu, 民众服务, which literally meant "servitude by the masses", a term with demeaning connotations implying the mass of the people acting as indentured servants of the elite.
-This discontent and miscommunication was further fueled by the ineffective registration process whereby Chinese Middle School students were provoked by the disruptive and authoritative conduct of the government team, who sent teams into Chung Cheng High School (the biggest Singapore Chinese Middle School) without warning, and went from class to class to distribute registration forms, disrupting lessons.
-Teachers who refused to halt their lessons were also forced to leave the classrooms, leaving students outraged and thus, the refusal to register for national service.
+This discontent and miscommunication was further fuelled by the ineffective registration process whereby Chinese Middle School students were provoked by the disruptive and authoritative conduct of the government team, who sent teams into Chung Cheng High School without warning, and went from class to class to distribute registration forms, disrupting lessons.
+Teachers who refused to halt their lessons were also forced to leave the classrooms, leaving students outraged and refusing to register for national service.
 This episode was repeated again on 23 April 1954 at the Chinese High School.

-On 13 May 1954 itself, representatives from the affected students made preparations to meet William Goode in government house to negotiate about the ordinance.
+On 13 May 1954 itself, representatives from the affected students made preparations to meet William Goode in government house to negotiate the ordinance.
 The crowd (approximately 1000 people) that assembled in the vicinity of the government house to give their support were actually students from the Chinese inter-schools sports competition — just a 30-minute walk away at Jalan Besar Stadium via Serangoon Road and Bukit Timah Road.
 The students were there to await the outcome of the meeting, and it was not a planned protest.

-In the days following 13 May 1954, tensions arose due to the "difficulties posed to the students by the Governor" when all that the students wanted was a form of written assurance for the postponement of national service for all students who are still schooling.
+In the days following 13 May 1954, tensions arose due to the "difficulties posed to the students by the Governor", when all that the students wanted was a form of written assurance for the postponement of national service for all students who are still schooling.
 According to Thum, once again drawing his opinions from Chinese sources, the process of appeal was made difficult for the students.
 For instance, their first petition was returned to them unopened because it was not submitted through "proper channels".
 With that, the students resubmitted their petition by registered mail however, the petition was again, returned to the students with the instruction that petitions from students should be submitted through the principal and management committee of their school.
 This was done, but there was no reply from the government once again.